Among popular networking vendors, Ubiquiti has a unique approach, called UniFi, that fits all user demographics, from novice to enterprise-class.

 Some UniFi Cloud Gateways have built-in access points, similar to Wi-Fi routers.
 Others don’t—they are non-Wi-Fi routers.

-However, all UniFi consoles can host multiple UniFi access point(s) to add Wi-Fi or extend coverage.
-Once adopted, these add-on APs are part of the system and function as though they were part of the gateway itself.
+However, all Network-enabled UniFi consoles can host one or multiple UniFi access points to add Wi-Fi or extend coverage.
+Once adopted, these add-on APs become part of the system and function as if they were an integral part of the gateway itself.

-The point is that using a UniFi Cloud Gateway and UniFi APs combo will give you a robust Wi-Fi mesh system no matter which console you start with.
+The point is that using a UniFi Cloud Gateway and UniFi APs combination will give you a robust Wi-Fi mesh system, regardless of which console you start with.
 So, should you get one with or without built-in Wi-Fi?

 Here’s the answer: If you don’t need Wi-Fi, it’s simple.
 You only need a non-Wi-Fi gateway.
 Otherwise, it’s a bit more nuanced.
 There are two main scenarios:

-- If your home only requires a single Wi-Fi broadcaster to blanket, then:
+- If your home only requires a single Wi-Fi broadcaster, then:

 - If you can place the “router” at the optimal location for best coverage, then get a single Wi-Fi-integrated console.

-- If your home is wired with network cable, it might be best to get a non-Wi-Fi console plus a separate UniFi access point or the UX7/UX and use it in the access point mode.
+- If your home is wired with network cable, it’s best to get a non-Wi-Fi console plus a separate UniFi access point or the UX7/UX and use it in access point mode.
 This way, you can place the access point where it delivers the best coverage.

 - If your home requires more than one broadcaster, then:

-- If you need a fully wireless setup, get a Wi-Fi-integrated console, such as the UDR7 (or UDR), and then the UX7 or UX as a wireless mesh point.
+- If you need a fully wireless setup, consider using a Wi-Fi-integrated console, such as the UDR7 (or UDR), and then the UX7 or UX as a wireless mesh point.
 I described this combo in detail in the review of the UX7.

-- If your home is wired, get a non-Wi-Fi console and then one or a few UniFi access points to build the Wi-Fi system.
+- If your home is already wired, consider a non-Wi-Fi console (compact or large-scale) and then one or a few UniFi access points to build your Wi-Fi system.

 In most cases, it’s best to get your home wired and start with a non-Wi-Fi console.
 Without built-in Wi-Fi, a UniFi console won’t become obsolete when there’s a significant change on the Wi-Fi front.
 Speaking of which, if you decide to go with a Wi-Fi-integrated UniFi console today, it’s a good idea to get one with Wi-Fi 7.